jondavidjohn/payform/CONTRIBUTING.md

 We strive for [semantic versioning](https://semver.org/) for our version number assignment, and utilize the [git flow](https://github.com/nvie/gitflow) tool to execute releases in the repository.

-All new functionality should come in on the `develop` branch and when you're ready to cut a new release, start the process by using the
+All new functionality should come in on the `develop` branch and when you're ready to cut a new release, start the process by using

 ```
   $> git flow release start 1.x.x